iswaryaah/portfolio/README.md

 # ![Project 3 - Data Analysis using Python](https://github.com/iswaryaah/portfolio/blob/main/project%20files/Assignment%203.ipynb)

 * In this project, I analyzed data of the passengers aboard the titanic.

-# My Data Analysis Approach
+* My approach:
   * I imported the titanic dataset and then I used .info() to get a summary of the dataframe.
   * The .info function lists all the columns along with their data types.
   * I can also interpret which columns have missing data.
   * I then used the .head() function to see what the dataset looks like.
   * To analyse data, I used the groupby() function to categorize my data.
   * I used the groupby function to specify the columns to group on and then the columns to aggregate.
   * Throughout the analysis, I anchored to the key question of who would be more likely to survive.
   * I used functions such as...
     * pandas.cut() to categorise age
     * .median() to find the median fare paid by passengers
     * .mean() to find the average age of passengers

 # ![Project 4 - Data Cleaning and Exploration](https://github.com/iswaryaah/portfolio/blob/main/project%20files/Assignment%201.ipynb)

-* Using an open dataset with data on various types of cereal and the corresponding customer ratings, I created a dataframe by importing the provided csv file into Jupyter.
+* I created a dataframe based on a provided csv file with data on various types of cereal and the corresponding customer ratings
 * Based on the analysis conducted, I came to the following conclusions:
   * There appears to be a strong negative relationship between calories and ratings where the higher in calories the cereal is, the lower the rating.
   * For this dataset we defined a healthy cereal as one which has the following characteristics: